mjopenglsdl/small3d/README.md

 Sound
 -----

-small3d used to have sound capabilities, but they have been disabled for now.
+small3d's sound capabilities have beed disabled for the time being, but they will be reintroduced soon.